4th Workshop on Internet Based Control Education

 Proceedings Co-Editor: Jerome Cieslak, Bordeaux University, France

-NOC Members: Isabela Birs, Annelies Coene, Dr. Martine Neckebroek, Hamed Farbakhsh, Erhan Yumuk, Ghada Ben Othman, Amani Ynineb
+NOC Members: Isabela Birs, Annelies Coene, Martine Neckebroek, Hamed Farbakhsh, Erhan Yumuk, Ghada Ben Othman, Amani Ynineb

 IPC Members